 Albright and Wilson were the UK’s only producer of phosphorus during World War Two, and after this conflict also.
 White and red phosphorus were used in a variety of weapons of war from smoke bombs to the self invented “AW bomb” containing a mixture of p4 and benzene in a half pint milk bottle.
 There are clear established links between this company and the military; this cannot be denied.
 On the other hand there has been latter day denial of these historic links by the current metamorphosis of the company Rhodia/Solvay, because of the inconvenient dilema that disposal of such toxic materials poses to the environment, (AND TO THEIR COST.)

-These two requests were a first attempt to put on record what the present day Ministry of Defence may know about the links between “The Ministry of Supply Agency factory Oldbury” managed by Albright and Wilson, and the “disused brickworks” at Rattlechain which was in use in 1942.
+These two requests were a first attempt to put on record what the present day Ministry of Defence may have known about the links between “The Ministry of Supply Agency factory Oldbury” managed by Albright and Wilson, and the “disused brickworks” at Rattlechain which was in use in 1942.
 We also wanted to know whether MOD staff had participated in destruction of AW bombs at the lagoon in the recent past, as was demonstrated by the photograph below.

 WHAT DID WE ASK AND WHAT DID THEY KNOW?